Titan A.E.: Plot

 Cale and Akima navigate the ice rings of Tigrin in a race against the Valkyrie and dock with the Titan.
-They discover DNA of various animals onboard and a pre-recorded message left by a now-deceased Sam, explaining that the ship was designed to create planets.
-However, the ship's power cells were drained during the escape from Earth, and lack the energy necessary to create a planet.
+They discover the DNA coding of various animals (which either are, or will be) onboard and a pre-recorded message left by a now-deceased Sam (who was killed by the Drej due to not facing the truth), explaining that the ship was designed to create planets.
+However, the ship's power cells were drained during the escape from Earth, and lack the energy necessary, making the ship no longer start a transformation and create a planet.
 The Valkyrie arrives, and Preed sets off a bomb in an attempt to kill Stith and Gune.
-Finding Cale and Akima, Preed reveals that he has betrayed Korso and made his own deal with the Drej, who just arrived and located the Titan.
+Finding Cale and Akima, Preed betrays Korso and reveals his own deal he made with the Drej, just having arrived and located the Titan, only to prepare to destroy it.
 A fight ensues, and Korso kills Preed by snapping his neck.
 Cale and Korso fight, resulting in Korso falling over a railing.

 As the Drej begin their attack on the Titan, Cale realizes that he may be able to recharge the Titan by using the Drej, as they are made of pure energy, but a circuit breaker stalls before he can complete the process.
 As Cale attempts to repair it, Akima, Stith and Gune fight off the Drej.
 Korso, who survived his fall, has a change of heart and sacrifices his life to repair the circuit breaker.
 Cale triggers the Titan's systems, which absorb the Drej and their mothership, killing them.
-The Titan creates a new world, and Cale and Akima embrace in the rain on the newly created planet as ships filled with human colonists arrive to start a new life on the planet.
+The Titan creates a new world.

+One year later, Cale and Akima embrace in the rain on the newly created planet (which Cale thinks he'll call "Bob") as ships filled with human colonists arrive to start a new life on the planet which is actually known as New Earth.